cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

         dt[genome].quality = "incomplete"
         evaluation_data[genome].is_complete = False</code></pre>

 We are using a `for` loop to check each genome for our search criteria.
-By default, every key returned by `keys()` is the filename of a FASTA file. **FuncSanity** generated a database table for every genome it analyzed, which stores out annotations.
-By calling `get_table` with this table name, we get the associated annotations.
+By default, every key returned by `keys` is the filename of a FASTA file. **FuncSanity** generated a database table for every genome it analyzed, which stores out annotations.
+By calling `get_table` with this table name (less the extension), we get the associated annotations.

 From here. we can query the `RecordList` stored in `genome_rl` just as we did the one stored in `evaluation_data`.
 We first check for tRNA annotations and store the number of records that match out query using the `len` function.
 We then query for 23S rRNA and check if any were returned.
 We do the same for 16S rRNA.
 The next line combines these two values for a single check - a bit superfluous, but it is better to be clear!